-Notes: Notes \$125 Teacher Education Program fee is charged.
-Semester Offered: Semester Offered Offered fall and spring semesters.
+Notes \$125 Teacher Education Program fee is charged.

-EDU 224: Foundation of Teaching and Learning
+EDU 224 : Foundation of Teaching and Learning

 A survey course focusing on the foundations of education, including the characteristics and expectations of the profession.
 Content includes the historical, philosophical, legal, governance and societal influences on American schools.
 Emphasis is placed on the Newberry College Conceptual Framework Standards and Dispositions for Teaching.

-Credits: Credits 3 Notes: Notes Required of all education candidates, Candidates should take Edu 224 and EDU 230 in different semester.
-Semester Offered: Semester Offered Offered fall semester trimester, sub-term 2.
+Credits 3 Semester Offered Course Offered each semester.
+Notes

+Required of all education candidates.
+Candidates should take EDU 224 and EDU 230 in different semesters.